gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Ulfmaerr: "Then be grateful the world didn't take more than that"
     *   cloud chase
         *   Big Blue gets close enough to see Dorbu on cloudback with archers
-        *   Tasteless: "Give it up, girl!"
+        *   Yestevan: "Give it up, girl!"
         *   Noxy: "Traitor!"
-        *   Dorbu stops Tasteless's next taunt: "Please!
+        *   Dorbu stops Yestevan's next taunt: "Please!
 Thokmay...
 Kulbinder... we don't want to hurt anyone!"
     *   Noxy makes a cloud wall, but it only conceals them
         *   Pillow is getting more tired by the minute flying upwind
-        *   Tasteless (exultant): "You can't keep this up, girl!"
+        *   Yestevan (exultant): "You can't keep this up, girl!"
         *   Noxy reaches out - can feel how hard he's driving Big Blue
     *   Linger tells them they can find refuge in the forest up ahead
         *   Noxy (despairing): "They'll catch us before we get there"